ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 ## Step 6 Configuring management host networking

 After the servers are provisioned and the VLANs are trunked, you need to set up networking on the hosts in the management cluster.
 For this configuration, you use vSphere standard switches for the management cluster.
 Except for the vMotion and fault tolerance port groups, you use portable IP addresses to configure the VM kernel port groups. **Note:** You use your own IP scheme for vMotion and fault tolerance because the traffic does not need to be routed.
 However, all hosts need to be on the same subnet as other hosts in the cluster to use vMotion and fault tolerance capabilities.
-If the subnet needs to be routed, it is recommended that you use {{site.data.keyword.cloud_notm}} Portable IPs.
+If the subnet needs to be routed, it is recommended that you use {{site.data.keyword.cloud_notm}} Portable IP addresses.

 To configure the port groups, the vSphere client must be installed on the utility virtual server or the workstation that accesses the hosts via {{site.data.keyword.cloud_notm}} management VPN.